liamtreacy/dev-setup/README.md

-# dev-setup
+# cheatsheet

-Repository to hold configs, tools and cheatsheets
+Repository to hold cheatsheets and maybe some handy tools